skeezicsb/PERQemu/PERQemu/Readme.txt

     - New register-level interface written to support Z80 DMA, CTC, SIO, FDC and GPIB controller chips;
-    - Z80 Debugger support includes single stepping and source code display (for the current v8.7 ROMs; v10.17 source disassembly in progress).
+    - Z80 Debugger support includes single stepping and source code display (for the current v8.7 ROMs; v100.017 source disassembly for EIO is now complete, CIO in progress).

   Keyboard:
     - Now uses the SDL2 interface so no more horrible hacks required for MacOS;